open-resources/physics_bank/content/public/016.Waves/Interference/Triple_Slit_Experiment/Triple_Slit_Experiment.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Triple Slit Experiment
+        title: Triple Slit Experiment
-    params_m: 2
+      m: 1
+      part5:
+        ans1:
-    params_part5_ans1_value: It is a good approximation to the spacing between the
+          value: It is a good approximation to the spacing between the $m = 0$ and
-      $m = 0$ and $ m = $ 2 peak, but not a great approximation to the spacing between
+            $ m = $ 1 peak, but not a great approximation to the spacing between the
-      the $m = 9$ and $ m = 10$ peak as the angle for $y_{10}$ is just outside the
+            $m = 9$ and $ m = 10$ peak as the angle for $y_{10}$ is just outside the
             range of validity of the small angle approximation.
+        ans2:
-    params_part5_ans2_value: It is a good approximation to both spacings since the angles remain small out to $m = 10$.
+          value: It is a good approximation to both spacings since the angles remain small out to $m = 10$.
+        ans3:
-    params_part5_ans3_value: It is a not a good approximation either angle as one cannot meaningfully use the small angle approximation in diffraction problems even when the wavelength is small relative to the slit spacing.
+          value: It is a not a good approximation either angle as one cannot meaningfully use the small angle approximation in diffraction problems even when the wavelength is small relative to the slit spacing.
+      part6:
+        ans1:
-    params_part6_ans1_value: The spacing between the maxima would increase.
+          value: The spacing between the maxima would increase.
+        ans2:
-    params_part6_ans2_value: The spacing between the maxima would not change.
+          value: The spacing between the maxima would not change.
+        ans3:
-    params_part6_ans3_value: The spacing between the maxima would decrease.
+          value: The spacing between the maxima would decrease.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A triple-slit experiment has a slit spacing $d = 20 \rm{\mu m}$ and is illuminated by a laser of wavelength $\lambda = 500 \rm{nm}$ and is a distance $L = 10 \rm{cm}$ from a screen.

 <!-- Button trigger modal -->